marianobarrios/tls-channel/README.md

 ## Rationale

 TLS is the world's most used encryption protocol.
 Created by Netscape in 1994 as SSL (Secure Socket Layer), it saw widespread adoption, which eventually led to its standardization.
-TLS works on top of the Transport Control Protocol (TCP), maintaining its core abstractions: two independent byte streams, one in each direction, with ordered at-most-once delivery.
+TLS works on top of the Transmission Control Protocol (TCP), maintaining its core abstractions: two independent byte streams, one in each direction, with ordered at-most-once delivery.
 It can be argued that part of the success of TLS was due to its convenient programming interface, which is similar to the highly successful and familiar Berkeley Sockets.
 Currently, there are a few widely used implementations:

 - The most used TLS library is [OpenSSL](https://www.openssl.org/).
 Written in C (and, along with some forks, is the *de facto* standard for C and C++), it is also widely used in Python, PHP, Ruby, and Node.js.
 - The Go language has its own implementation, package [crypto/tls](https://golang.org/pkg/crypto/tls/).